The Best Seeds for Treating Migraines

 Flaxseeds are great for when you’re trying to lose weight, keep your cholesterol down, or control blood sugar levels.
 But did you know that they’re also great seeds for treating migraines?
 Try adding them to a salad and see how great they make you feel.
 You should have about two tablespoons per day.

 - Rich in fatty acids: as we mentioned above, fatty acids such as omega 3 or omega 6 are great for alleviating migraines.
 In particular, flaxseed has omega 3 polyunsaturated (75%) and omega 6 (25%).

 - Vitamin E: once again, these seeds are a great source of vitamin E, which is great for our health and a huge player in preventing migraines.
 Try consuming about two tablespoons per day.

 - Minerals that help treat migraines: magnesium, calcium, potassium, manganese, silicon…

 - Rich in enzymes that aid in digestion.

 Chia seeds are known as one of the top super foods out there.
 Lots of athletes tend to eat chia seeds, as well as people who need nutritional supplements or others who simply want to lose weight.
+Also, they’re great seeds for treating migraines.
 Check out their benefits: